Live From EuropeSaturday, July 4

 Tsjechische publieke omroep staakt uit protest tegen plannen van radicaal-rechtse regering

-de volkskrant · about 1 hour ago
+de volkskrant · 12 days ago

 Tausende demonstrieren in Prag für öffentlich-rechtliche Medien Der Protest richtete sich gegen die geplante Finanzierung des Tschechischen Fernsehens (CT) und des Rundfunks (CRo) aus dem Staatsbudget